ViktorFairuschin/augvid/README.md

 # AugVid

-**AugVid** is a collection of augmentation layers for videos inspired by the corresponding image preprocessing layers from `tf.keras`.
+**AugVid** is a collection of augmentation layers for videos, inspired by the corresponding image preprocessing layers from `tf.keras`.

 <video src="https://github.com/user-attachments/assets/6ca99954-b8c5-4850-93ec-c30ecc640913"> demo </video>